Riding the Trend or Protecting Profits | Revolve Group Inc. (RVLV)

 Piper Sandler gave a rating of “Overweight” to RVLV, setting the target price at $30 in the report published on December 15th of the previous year.

-After a stumble in the market that brought RVLV to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.14% of loss for the given period.
+After a stumble in the market that brought RVLV to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.16% of gains for the given period.

 Insider Trading